On the Transferability of Adversarial Attacksagainst Neural Text Classifier: A.1 All Neural Models under Investigation

-We systematically investigate a few critical factors of neural models, including network architectures (LSTM, BiLSTM, CNN, or BERT), input forms (Word, character, or word + character, denoted by ``W'', ``C'', ``WC'' respectively), word embeddings (randomly-initialized, GloVe, word2vec, or fastText), and model capacities (various numbers of layers).
-All models under consideration are listed in Table \ref{tb:model_pool}, and we think that they cover the popular neural networks that used in NLP literature.
+We systematically investigated many popular architectures of neural models with different configurations.
+Specifically, we consider various network architectures (LSTM, BiLSTM, CNN, or BERT), tokenization schemes (Word, character, or word + character, denoted by ``W'', ``C'', ``WC'' respectively), word embeddings (randomly-initialized, GloVe, word2vec, or fastText), and model capacities (various numbers of layers).
+All models under investigation are listed in Table \ref{tb:model_pool}, and we believe that they cover the popular neural networks that have been used for text classification tasks in NLP literature.